Skip to main content Skip to footer

 New and updated 7 Minute Briefings include;

-Reflect: on the learning also spotlighted in the CSPR Panel annual report and the NSPCC national case review collection- Eight case reviews have been added this month featuring issues including sibling sexual abuse, suicide, neglect identification and intersectionality.
+Reflect: on the learning also spotlighted in the CSPR Panel annual report and the NSPCC national case review collection- Eight case reviews have been added this month featuring issues including sibling sexual abuse, suicide, neglect identification & intersectionality.

 Developing Professional Curiosity